 Books for Parents

-Third Culture Kids: Growing Up Among Worlds by David Pollock & Ruth Van Reken
+Third Culture Kids: Growing Up Among Worlds 3rd Edition by David Pollock, Michael Pollock, & Ruth Van Reken

-This book is great for learning about Third Culture Kids (TCKs) and the unique challenges that they face.
+This has been accurately nicknamed the “TCK handbook” and it is just that!
+It is a great tool for learning about Third Culture Kids (TCKs), the unique challenges that they face, and how parents and those working with TCKs can be intentional about meeting their unique needs.
 It gives insight to struggles that TCKs may have as children, teenagers, young adults, and adults.
-It is a great one to hold onto and re-read during the different stages of your child’s life.
+It is a great one to hold onto and re-read during the different stages of your TCK’s life.

 Emotional Resilience and the Expat Child by Julia Simens